vlen4114/Intel-Unnati-Industrial-Training-2024/README.md

-# Intel Unnati Industrial Training 2024
+# Intel Unnati Industrial Training 2024 - Disease Symptom Prediction Chatbot Using Llama-2-7b through Intel Extension for Transformers
-Introduction to GenAI and Simple LLM Inference on CPU and finetuning of LLM Model to create a Custom Chatbot
+PS04: Introduction to GenAI and Simple LLM Inference on CPU and finetuning of LLM Model to create a Custom Chatbot

-## Disease Symptom Prediction Chatbot Using Llama-2 through Intel Extension for Transformers

 ## Problem Statement